JEverhart383/first-headless-project/README.md

 You can access this waypoint by running `git checkout deploy` in your terminal.

+[Atlas](https://wpengine.com/atlas/) is WP Engine's headless WordPress hosting platform, where an app consists of a WordPress install and a Node.js hosting container, powered by modern JAMstack developer workflows.

-Sign up for an [Atlas Sandbox Account](https://my.wpengine.com/signup?plan=headless-eval) to deploy your app.
+You can sign up for an [Atlas Sandbox Account](https://my.wpengine.com/signup?plan=headless-eval) to deploy your app.
 The sign up process asks for a credit card, but this does not get charged.
 It's only for fraud prevention purposes.

 This branch is ready to be deployed.
 To serve our React SPA in a node container we installed the `express` package, and modified the `npm run start` command to run `node server.js`, which should start our express server.